Svishwajeet04/spring-data-gremlin/README.md

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Data/Telemetry

-This project collects usage data and sends it to Microsoft to help improve our products and services.
-Read our [privacy](https://privacy.microsoft.com/en-us/privacystatement) statement to learn more.